alexmalyshev/pytorch/docs/source/user_guide/pytorch_overview.md

 For a quick tutorial on PyTorch, see the [Learn the Basics tutorial](https://pytorch.org/tutorials/beginner/basics/intro.html).

-PyTorch can do so much more beyound the basic alarithmetic operations.
+PyTorch can do so much more beyond the basic alarithmetic operations.
 It supports complex neural network architectures through its {mod}`torch.nn` module, provides efficient data loading utilities with {mod}
 `torch.utils.data`, and offers a suite of optimization algorithms in {mod}`torch. optim`.
 PyTorch also facilitates distributed training across multiple GPUs and